yanyanzl/yanyanzl/terminal_commands.md

 21. super user.
     - sudo command : the best way to execute command with super user do.
     - su - then enter you will enter super user mode. till the end of the session.

+22. Hidden Files and Directories: Simplifying the User Experience
+- To simplify the experience for users, the Finder, and some specific user-facing interfaces (such as the Open and Save panels), hide many files and directories that the user should never have to use.
+Many of the hidden items are system- or app-specific resources that users cannot (or should not) access directly.
+Among the files and directories that are hidden are the following:

+    - Dot directories and files.
+Any file or directory whose name starts with a period (.) character is hidden automatically.
+This convention is taken from UNIX, which used it to hide system scripts and other special types of files and directories.
+Two special directories in this category are the . and .. directories, which are references to the current and parent directories respectively.

+    - UNIX-specific directories.
+The directories in this category are inherited from traditional UNIX installations.
+They are an important part of the system’s BSD layer but are more useful to software developers than end users.
+Some of the more important directories that are hidden include:
+        - /bin—Contains essential command-line binaries.
+Typically, you execute these binaries from command-line scripts.
+        - /dev—Contains essential device files, such as mount points for attached hardware.
+        - /etc—Contains host-specific configuration files.
+        - /sbin—Contains essential system binaries.
+        - /tmp—Contains temporary files created by apps and the system.
+        - /usr—Contains non-essential command-line binaries, libraries, header files, and other data.
+        - /var—Contains log files and other files whose content is variable.
+(Log files are typically viewed using the Console app.)
+    - Explicitly hidden files and directories.
+The Finder may hide specific files or directories that should not be accessed directly by the user.
+The most notable example of this is the /Volumes directory, which contains a subdirectory for each mounted disk in the local file system from the command line.
+(The Finder provides a different user interface for accessing local disks.)
+In macOS 10.7 and later, the Finder also hides the ~/Library directory—that is, the Library directory located in the user’s home directory.
+    - Packages and bundles.
+Packages and bundles are directories that the Finder presents to the user as if they were files.
+Bundles hide the internal workings of executables such as apps and just present a single entity that can be moved around the file system easily.
+Similarly, packages allow apps to implement complex document formats consisting of multiple individual files while still presenting what appears to be a single document to the user

 ## glossory